 4. I use this citrus reamer all the time.
 It’s faster and easier than pulling out my juicer.
 I have this exact one from Crate and Barrel.
 It’s about $4 but I know you can find these about anywhere.

-7. A microplane grater/zester is perfect, and some say essential, for grating citrus zest (uh, was I repetitive in that sentence?).
+7. A microplane is essential for grating citrus zest.
 I also use it to grate nutmeg.
 I can safely say I use this, oh, 3.78 times a week.

 8. A bench scraper is so handy!
 I use this for separating my rolls into pieces, bread dough into loaves, for scraping up my counter when I’ve rolled out a pie crust or something and have tons of hard things stuck all over it that the wash rag has no chance of getting.

 9. I am sure that everyone owns these bowls but I have to give a shout out since I use them.all.the.time.
 They are the first bowls I look for when I need to mix anything.
 And I cry when they are dirty.

 10. Is it wrong to love a spatula so much?
 I heart my offset spatula.
 It is unsurpassed for decorating cakes, spreading frosting on sugar cookies, and so many other things.
 It is much, much easier to use and make things look good than using a flat spatula.

 11. A kitchen scale is so helpful to have around.
 I use it mostly to weigh chocolate for recipes and also for any recipe that gives weight measures in addition to cup measures.
 Handy, handy, handy!
 I have this one – besides the annoyance that the lettering has worn off on the main button, it’s a great scale.